ROYAL OAK FARM NURSERY

 * Indicates low inventory

-for Pick-Up at the Nursery by appointment only in late-April through May for spring planting We do not deliver any trees.
-The varieties listed are available but they do go fast so place your order before they are sold out!
+Trees will be available for pick-up at the nursery by appointment only from late April through May for spring planting.
+We do not offer delivery for any trees.
+The varieties listed are in stock but tend to sell quickly, so be sure to place your order before they run out!

 WE DO NOT SHIP ANY TREES!